Michaelpalacce/go-btva/README.md

 instead the ones stored in the state file are used.
 If you want to do any changes, do the changes in the state file.

 This tool **is not** a desired state machine.
 Instead it allows for a resumable process.
 You can however modify the state if you wish certain steps to be repeated.
+For example, to repeat something, like installing node, you can remove that from the state and it will be re-applied.

 # Development